3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 	$cleantalk_key_exclusions = Array('key1', 'key2', 'key3');

-Now, all fields in your submissions with keys named 'key1', 'key2' or 'key3' will be excluded from spam checking.
+Now all fields in your submissions with keys named 'key1', 'key2' or 'key3' will be excluded from spam checking.

 = How to test Spam FireWall? =
 Use special IP 10.10.10.10 in URL to test Spam FireWall.
 For example,

     https://cleantalk.org/blog/?sfw_test_ip=10.10.10.10

+= How can I enter access key in WPMU version? =
+To set up global CleanTalk access key for all websites in WPMU, define constant in your wp-config.php file before defining database constants:

+    define('CLEANTALK_ACCESS_KEY', 'place your key here');

+Now, all subsites will have this access key.

+= Why CleanTalk is faster and more reliable than stand-alone solutions? = All anti-spam checks are held in the cloud and aren't loading the web server.
+The cloud solutions have a huge advantage since the parameters are compared with information from more 100,000 websites.

+= I see in logs a lot of blocked messages with reason  "Forbidden.
+Please enable JavaScript.
+Spam sender name." = A lot of spam bots can't perform JavaScript code, so it is one of the important checks and most of the spam bots will be blocked with reason "Forbidden.
+Please enable JavaScript.
+Spam sender name."
+All browsers can perform JS code, so real visitors won't be blocked.

+If you think that message was blocked wrong, let us know about it.

+If you or someone from your visitors have error "Forbidden.
+Enable JavaScript." please check JavaScript support in your browser and do JavaScript test at this page <a href="https://cleantalk.org/checkout-javascript-support">Check out JavaScript support</a>.

 == Other notes ==